samsepiol1898/Supplier-Workspace/README.md

 # Supplier-Workspace
-create to use this private repo in jenkins server
+created to use this private repo in jenkins server